husen-hn/husen-hn/README.md

 ### Hey, I'm Hossein HassanNejad 👋
 I'm a software engineer and a freelancer, building high-performance, Frond-End and mobile applications.
-I do almost all of my work in Dart and Javascript.
+I do almost all of my work in Dart and Typescript.

 ---

 ### Experience
-Two years of experiece in developing mobile applications in the form of freelance and full-time.
+Two years of experience in developing mobile applications in the form of freelance and full-time.

-- 🔭 &nbsp; I’m currently working on a Dart and Flutter open source android moblie application for ([MishkaCms](https://github.com/mishka-group/mishka-cms))
+- 🔭 &nbsp; I’m currently working on a Dart and Flutter android mobile application for ([Freemake]())
 - 🌱 &nbsp; I'm currently learning about Clean Architecture with Dart. and recently Javascript
 - 📫 &nbsp; How to reach me: hosseinspell@gmail.com